Analysis | International Law Can’t Solve the Greco-Turkish Island Problem

 The eastern Mediterranean is a harder case.
 UNCLOS, also dubbed a “constitution for the oceans,” runs into limitations in such a crowded sea.
 All the continental shelves of the surrounding countries overlap.
 And those nations share histories of ancient grudges.
 The Greco-Turkish conflict, for instance, has a tortuous offshoot on the island of Cyprus, where an ethnically Greek republic in the south and an ethnically Turkish one in the north can’t agree on anything, except that they also want that gas.

 The worst way forward is the one currently in the offing: a cynical game that may eventually be decided by brute force.
 Greece is doing a deal with Egypt that conflicts with another one between Turkey and Libya, and so on.
 Meanwhile, Turkish President Recep Tayyip Erdogan this week sent, yet again, a research ship accompanied by navy frigates into the contested waters.
-At one point this summer the Turks rammed a Greek ship, at another they were stared down by a French frigate and two fighter jets.
+At one point this summer a Greek ship ran into a Turkish one; at another France dispatched a frigate and two fighter jets to the region.

 It’s tempting for Europe to simply line up behind Greece, as my colleague Ferdinando Giugliano urges.
 It’s a fellow member of the European Union, after all.
 By contrast, Erdogan is the region’s bete noir, stirring up trouble from Syria to Libya and Nagorno-Karabakh, while cracking down on civil liberties at home.